YKW-Modding/yo-docs/modding-guides/yokai.md

 ---

-# Yo-kai and battles
+# Yo-kai and Battles
-Mod anything to do with the Yo-kai themselves and battles!
+Modding anything to do with the Yo-kai themselves and battles!